-For fiscal 2022, the Company utilized Willis Towers Watson to provide market-based salary and long-term incentive analyses and survey data for the executive leadership team.
-As a result of this review, the Compensation & Talent Development Committee approved changes to equity grants and, for certain executives, increases in fiscal 2022 base salaries.
-Fiscal 2022 equity grants for executive officers were comprised of 50% option awards and 50% performance-based restricted stock units and beginning in fiscal 2023 will consist of 40% option awards and 60% performance-based restricted stock units.
+For fiscal 2023, the Company utilized Willis Towers Watson to provide market-based salary and long-term incentive analyses and survey data for the executive leadership team.
+As a result of this review, the Compensation & Talent Development Committee approved fiscal 2023 equity grants for executive officers that were comprised of 40% stock options and 60% performance-based restricted stock units.

-For FY2022 executive compensation planning, our fiscal 2022 peer group consists of the following companies:
+For FY2023 executive compensation planning, our peer group consists of the following companies:

-Amcor plc Eastman Chemical Sealed Air Corporation AptarGroup, Inc. Company Silgan Holdings Inc. Avery Dennison Corporation Graphic Packaging Holding Company Sonoco Products Company Ball Corporation International Paper Conagra Brands, Inc. Company Westlake Corporation Crown Holdings, Inc. Packaging Corporation of America WestRock Company
+Amcor plc International Paper Company

+AptarGroup, Inc. Packaging Corporation of America

+Avery Dennison Corporation Sealed Air Corporation

+Ball Corporation Silgan Holdings Inc.

+Conagra Brands, Inc. Sonoco Products Company

+Crown Holdings, Inc. Westlake Corporation

+Eastman Chemical Company WestRock Company

+Graphic Packaging Holding Company

 The Company reviewed potential peers from the packaging and specialty materials industries, taking into account global presence, revenues, enterprise value and market cap.
 The analysis and changes made were also reviewed with Willis Towers Watson.
-This peer group of companies had median revenue of \$9.1 billion and median market capitalization of \$8.9 billion based on the most recent publicly available data as of September 30, 2022.
-The Company's revenue and market capitalization at the end of fiscal 2022 was \$14.5 billion and \$6 billion respectively.
+This peer group of companies had median revenue of \$9.5 billion and median market capitalization of \$10.7 billion based on the most recent publicly available data as of September 30, 2023.
+The Company's revenue and market capitalization at the end of fiscal 2023 was \$12.7 billion and \$7.1 billion respectively.